Free Tool

 If you can't pay your California income tax in full, the Franchise Tax Board offers installment agreements.
 For individuals the streamlined rules are generous: owe $25,000 or less and pay it off within 60 months, and you generally don't have to submit a financial statement.
 Go over either limit and the FTB can require financial disclosure and review your plan periodically.

 The cost that adds up is interest.
-The FTB resets its rate every six months; effective July 1, 2025 it's 7% a year (down from 8%), and it keeps accruing on your unpaid balance for the whole plan.
+The FTB resets its rate every six months; effective for the period beginning July 1, 2026 it's 7% a year, and it keeps accruing on your unpaid balance for the whole plan.
 There's also a one-time $34 setup fee added to your balance, which low-income taxpayers may get reduced or waived.
 Set up the plan and stay current and the FTB generally holds off on new liens or levies — but miss payments and it can move fast, including bank levies, wage garnishment, and even professional license holds.

 A payment plan isn't your only option.
 If the balance is truly unaffordable, California has an Offer in Compromise program of its own, and hardship status may pause collection.
 And if you also owe the IRS, it usually pays to coordinate both — sometimes the federal plan and the state plan should be set up together.
 That's worth a quick professional look before you commit.